-One of the great benefits of using the Rooster Card to manage pocket money for your kids is that they can make purchases online, whilst you have oversight.
-We all know that increasingly kids are wanting to buy things online rather than at the shops because so much of our life is online these days.
-Whether that be buying something from Amazon, purchasing some Roblox credits or selling some of their unwanted toys on Ebay, online payments are here to stay and giving our children the right skills to navigate this safely is important.
-Every family is different of course in terms of when they will choose to introduce online spending permissions into their pocket money routine, and some may choose never to do it, and that’s fine; however we want to list out some tips below for those parents that need help managing it.
-In this article we dive into the detail on how to use the Rooster Card with a Microsoft Account so you benefit from all the features that are available there.
+One of the benefits of using the Rooster Card to manage pocket money for kids is that they can make purchases online, whilst parents stay in control of where and what they spend.
+We all know that kids want to buy things online as well as at the shops because so much of our life is online these days.
+Whether that’s buying something from Amazon, purchasing digital game currencies, or selling unwanted clothes and toys, online payments are here to stay and giving our children the right skills to navigate this safely is important.
+Every family is different, so there’s no universal approach for introducing online spending permissions into kids’ pocket money routines; if you’re looking for tips on how you could manage this, we’ve got you covered.

-• What is a Microsoft Account
+• What is a Microsoft Account?

 • Buying things with a Microsoft Account

-• Using the Microsoft Account with RoosterMoney
+• Using the Microsoft Account with NatWest Rooster Money

 • For Virtual Tracker users